Blog Post

 Whilst we are on the topic of social media, let’s look at how important social is when it comes to doing SEO yourself.

-Social media and SEO
+Social Media and Optimisation

 To me, it is obvious.
 Social media affects PageRank.